A singleton that deals with inputs.

 - Vector3 get_accelerometer ( ) const

-Returns the acceleration of the device's accelerometer, if the device has one.
+Returns the acceleration of the device's accelerometer sensor, if the device has one.
 Otherwise, the method returns Vector3.ZERO.

 Note this method returns an empty Vector3 when running from the editor even when your device has an accelerometer.
 You must export your project to a supported device to read values from the accelerometer.